What is money?

-David Dean O’Keefe’s daughter Lulu had an unhappy marriage with semi-pro ballplayer Frank Dean Butler.
-“Goldbrick” Butler’s only cup of coffee in the majors was five games with the New York Giants in 1895.
-Forty years later, Johnny Dickshot, subject of Series 1 episode “The Ugliest Man in Baseball”, would also have a cup of coffee with the Giants.
+David Dean O’Keefe’s daughter Lulu was married to semi-pro ballplayer “Goldbrick” Butler, whose only cup of coffee in the majors was a five games stint with the New York Giants.
+Johnny Dickshot (“The Ugliest Man in Baseball”) also had a cup of coffee with the Giants… albeit five decades later

-This isn’t our only story about Micronesia.
-In Series 9 we visited Pohnpei to discuss the legends and history behind the stone city of Nan Madol.
+This isn’t our only story about Micronesia — we visited neighboring Pohnpei to discuss the the stone city of Nan Madol (“Liminal Space”).

 - Berg, M.L.
 “Yapese Politics, Yapese Money and the Sawei Tribute Network before World War I. The Journal of Pacific History, Vol. 27, No. 2 (December 1992).